-See Note 2 to our condensed consolidated financial statements included in Part I, Item 1, "Notes to Condensed Consolidated Financial Statements" of this Quarterly Report on Form 10-Q for a description of recent accounting pronouncements applicable to our business.
+See Note 2 to our condensed consolidated financial statements included in Part I, Item 1 of this Quarterly Report for a description of recent accounting pronouncements applicable to our business.

 ITEM 3.
 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

 Information required by this Item is not applicable as we are electing scaled disclosure requirements available to Smaller Reporting Companies with respect to this Item.